Evil Tide (1997)

 Nice nautical treasure too, although the nifty psionic items of the Illithiad are not given their Little Mermaid equivalents here.
 Pearls and creepy serpentine figurines, alongside the odd Triton-forged trident+1.
 Not mind-blowing but the effort is made and appreciated.

 The second section of the caverns takes place entirely underwater in eerie cyclopean ruins from a vaguely eel-like species so ancient even the Sahuagin do not remember them.
 Two megalodons and a hideous death trap consisting of the insane remnant of the psionic/magical guardian entity originally created to operate the ruins.
-It is masterfully telegraphed in advance by eery singing and eventually a pile of hideously dessicated sahuagin corpses surrounding a 5 foot aperture from which radiates unearthly emerald witchlight.
+It is masterfully telegraphed in advance by eerie singing and eventually a pile of hideously desiccated Sahuagin corpses surrounding a 5 foot aperture from which radiates unearthly emerald witchlight.
 Are you an idiot and do you look in the aperture?
 Nice.

 Pros: Challenging.
-Nice balance of playability, versimilitude, fantasy and concepts.
+Nice balance of playability, verisimilitude, fantasy and concepts.
 Underwater adventures that do not suck are few and far between.
 Utilizes many aspects of both the underwater adventure and the cavern adventure to its benefit.
-Has many if not all aspects of what makes a solid adventure.
+Has many if not all aspects of what makes a solid adventure (exploration, interaction, novelty, unique treasure, opportunities for intelligent tactics etc.).

 Cons: Too many free nautical magical items at the start of the adventure might strain credibility and remove something of the challenge and wonder.
 Low variety in enemies and relatively combat heavy.
 Book-keeping required.